human-exp11/lu9-node-readme/output/README.md

 ## Description
-sdf
+The README Generator utilizes inquirer to prompt the user questions that are important for all readme files to include.
+Once all the questions are answered, a README.md file will be created.

   ---

  ## Usage
-sdf
+Be sure to install the Inquirer NPM and utilize node to initiate the prompts.

  ---

 ## Installation
-sdf
+npm i

  ---

 ## Tests
-sdf
+npm run test

   ---

 ## License
-Licensed under the BSD 2-Clause License.
+Licensed under the MIT License.
 Copyright © 2022

   ---

 ## Contributors
-sdf
+John, Sally, & Dot

   ---